ccztux/modpd/README.md

-Add the modpd NEB module with the editor of your choice to your main Nagios® config file
+Add the modpd NEB module with the editor of your choice to your main Nagios® config file:

-(Default Nagios® main config file: ```/usr/local/nagios/etc/nagios.cfg```):
+(Default Nagios® main config file: ```/usr/local/nagios/etc/nagios.cfg```)

 **Skip this step in case of an update!**
 ```bash